Welcome to Phenix City, Alabama

 Ability to:

-• Read to comprehend operator and reference manuals, directives, gauges and indicators.
-Writing skills to prepare non-complex forms, records and work orders.
+• Read in order to comprehend operator manuals, directives, gauges and indicators.

 • Exercise judgment particularly in tasks involving safety of self and others or efficiency of operations.